DonHaul/Rvidere/README.md

 <br>

-**A more detailed explanation of the whole system, with information about using, debugging, expanding and altering it can be found in [here](https://github.com/DonHaul/Rvidere/wiki).**
+**More detailed documentation of the whole system, with information about using, debugging, expanding and altering it can be found in [here](https://github.com/DonHaul/Rvidere/wiki).**